Hornbill-Docs/servicemanager-config/servicemanager-config/knowledge/article-editor.md

 # Article Editor
 The options provided under the Article Editor settings give control over the formatting options that are available on the article editor.

-Having a standars set of formatting options across all articles ensures that there is a consistant look and feel on articles.
-The seletion of options can be done to match or help dictate a style guide.
+Having a standard set of formatting options across all articles ensures that there is a consistent look and feel to articles.
+The selection of options can be done to match or help dictate a style guide.
 An example of this might be to keep the Font Family turned off to make sure that all documents use the same font.

 Removing unused options can also help simplify the toolbar, making it easier for people to work with the article formatting.